 Ask any Salt Lake City divorce attorney and they can tell you a variety of stories about how divorce affects the children.
 Children of divorce are also more likely to develop behavioral issues.
 Disobedience, anger, and depression are common.
 It can also cause a strain in the relationship between the child and their parents.
 One of the biggest tell-all signs is their performance in the classroom.
 It is not unusual for a child’s grades to plummet during and after a divorce.
 It is vital for parents to address the situation immediately.
 One solution is to communicate with the child’s teacher.
 Sometimes a child may require greater attention to addressing their issues in the classroom.

 Divorce is particularly difficult for younger children.
 Many hold onto hopes of their parents getting back together.
 Adolescents begin to develop a greater sense of independence.
 However, it can also lead to greater antisocial behavior and a distancing from their parents.
-Parents often feel powerless because they have lost the trust of their child.
+Parents often feel powerless because they have lost the trust of their children.
 Regaining trust is not easy.
-In most cases, it often take significant time.
-One of the most common solutions is the three R’s–routines, rituals and reassurance.
+In most cases, they often take significant time.
+One of the most common solutions is the three R’s–routines, rituals, and reassurance.

 When it comes to divorce, there are no easy solutions.
 Sometimes we all need a shoulder to cry on and talk about our problems.
-As a person who has gone through divorce, Salt Lake City divorce attorney Emy A. Cordano understands the challenges and obstacles facing divorcing parents.
+As a person who has gone through a divorce, Salt Lake City divorce attorney Emy A. Cordano understands the challenges and obstacles facing divorcing parents.
 She and her legal team place an emphasis on utilizing an aggressive and compassionate approach to help clients get through this difficult time.
-To learn more, contact the law offices of Emy A. Cordano and schedule a consultation to discuss your case.
+To learn more, contact Emy A. Cordano, Attorney at Law and schedule a consultation to discuss your case.